Abhi9108865162/pes_pd/README.md

 ## 1. Routing and design rule check (DRC)
 - ### Introduction to Maze Routing Â LeeÂs algorithm

+Lee's Algorithm Introduction:

+Objective: Lee's algorithm aims to find the shortest path between a source and a destination in a maze or grid.

+Grid Representation: The maze or grid is represented as a two-dimensional array, where each cell can be either open (passable) or blocked (impassable).

+Queue-Based Approach: Lee's algorithm employs a queue data structure for exploration.
+It starts at the source point and explores neighboring cells in layers, gradually moving away from the source.

+ Breadth-First Search (BFS): Lee's algorithm uses a BFS-like approach, ensuring that the shortest path is found before longer paths.

+Layered Exploration: The algorithm assigns layers or distances to cells from the source.
+Cells closest to the source have a layer of 1, those farther away have a layer of 2, and so on.

+ Propagation Rules: It expands from the source by examining adjacent cells in the grid and marking them with their corresponding layer numbers.
+This continues until the destination is reached.

+ Backtracking: After reaching the destination, Lee's algorithm can backtrack from the destination cell following the lowest-layered adjacent cells until it returns to the source, thereby finding the shortest path.

+Applications: Lee's algorithm has applications in maze solving, printed circuit board (PCB) routing, and network routing, among others.

 ![Screenshot from 2023-09-18 22-12-34](https://github.com/Abhi9108865162/pes_pd/assets/141741065/966c8a39-41aa-4584-9fa9-f71fb3ebb0aa)
 ![Screenshot from 2023-09-18 22-13-41](https://github.com/Abhi9108865162/pes_pd/assets/141741065/485414c4-e059-4a36-863a-96987ffd7555)
 ![Screenshot from 2023-09-18 22-15-22](https://github.com/Abhi9108865162/pes_pd/assets/141741065/82115f94-3efc-4f39-b68a-f5fba5b7e7fd)